tomlinsw9207/CSC-134/README.md

 #notes for jan 13 2025
-we had to make codespaces today, pick theme, cover commit and synch (push)
+we had to make codespaces today, pick theme, cover commit and synch (push) internally wept

-TODO: look at public website to see changes
+TODID: look at public website to see changes